 Restoration of river herring has been the focus of ongoing work.
-Water quality monitoring took place during the spring and summer months from 2015-2017 on Hood Pond and Martins Pond according to the guidelines of a MassDEP approved Quality Assurance and Program Plan (Chase, 2010).
+Habitat assessments using water quality monitoring took place during the spring and summer months from 2015-2017 on Hood Pond in Topsfield and from 2016-2017 on Martins Pond in North Reading according to the guidelines of a MassDEP approved Quality Assurance and Program Plan (Chase, 2010).
+Four Mile Pond in Boxford was included beginning in 2019 and will be surveyed again in 2020.
 The QAPP relates river herring life history to water quality standards to determine the suitability of a pond to support the spawning and development needs for river herring.
 The goal of this project is to reintroduce river herring to historic spawning ponds to restart the migration cycle.

 The purpose of the herring count is to determine when and under what conditions river herring are migrating into the Ipswich River.
 Although restocking was discontinued, we are continuing to monitor herring to calculate statistically reliable run-size estimates as well as track environmental conditions.
-This report describes the counting procedure, analysis methods and results for 2018 and includes estimates for previous years.
+This report describes the counting procedure, analysis methods and results for 2019 and includes estimates for previous years.
 Results are discussed in light of the factors that have reduced numbers of herring and the need for continued monitoring including results from the video camera to capture the infrequent and sporadic timing and variety of species comprising the run.